 - 3.1.
-It is recommended that the Executive: - a) Make the Ringstead Neighbourhood Plan, so that it becomes part of the statutory development plan for the area. - 3.2.
-Reason for Recommendation: As the plan was approved at the local referendum and the council is satisfied that the making of the plan would not breach, or otherwise be incompatible with, any EU or human rights obligations, the council is procedurally required to "make" the Ringstead Neighbourhood Plan part of the statutory development plan for the Ringstead Neighbourhood Area within the timeframe set out by the Neighbourhood Planning (General) Regulations 2012 (as amended). - 3.3.
-Alternative Options Considered: The local planning authority is required by the Localism Act and provisions of the Neighbourhood Planning (General) Regulations 2012 (as amended) to 'make' a neighbourhood plan within 8 weeks of the day following a successful referendum.
-The only circumstance where the council should not make this decision is where the making of the plan would breach, or would otherwise be incompatible with, any EU of human rights obligation.
+It is recommended that the Executive make the Barnwell Neighbourhood Plan, so that it becomes part of the statutory development plan for the area. - 3.2.
+Reason for Recommendation The plan was approved through a public referendum, identifying a majority in favour verdict of making the Plan, in addition the Council is satisfied that the making of the Plan would not breach, or otherwise be incompatible with, any EU or human rights obligations.
+Therefore, the Council is procedurally required to "make" the Barnwell Neighbourhood Plan part of the statutory development plan for the Barnwell Neighbourhood Area within the timeframe set out by the Neighbourhood Planning (General) Regulations 2012 (as amended). - 3.3.
+Alternative Options Considered The Council is required by the Localism Act and provisions of the Neighbourhood Planning (General) Regulations 2012 (as amended) to 'make' a neighbourhood plan within 8 weeks of the day following a successful referendum.
+The only circumstance where the Council should not make this decision is where the making of the plan would breach, or would otherwise be incompatible with, any EU of human rights obligation.
 Failure to make the Plan would prevent it being adopted.